Sometimes the best relationships are the ones you avoid at all costs!

-I got a question recently from a woman who was really enjoying the attention and excitement of a new man in her life—but she had a nagging suspicion about him.
-Here's what she said:
+I got a question recently from a woman who was really enjoying the attention and excitement of a new man in her life, but she had a nagging suspicion about him.
+She said:

 When she connected with me to fill in the details, it was a textbook case of sociopathic behavior that fit the profile perfectly.
 While she was obviously shaken and saddened by the sudden turn and his erratic behavior, she also started to blame and second-guess herself.
 The truth is, she was remarkably lucky because it could have been far worse.

 - Know the warning signs and what to look for.
-Re-read my description in paragraph 2 and just be aware of what to look for, but don't be paranoid either.
+Be aware of what to look for, but don't be paranoid, either.
 It's no good to over-correct and sabotage yourself.

 - Know your value and decide how you deserve to be treated in advance.
-As I said earlier, you don't want to be trying to figure out what's okay with you after you've been slapped or publicly humiliated for instance.
+As I said earlier, you don't want to be trying to figure out what's OK with you after you've been slapped or publicly humiliated, for instance.
 You may be in shock or attempt to rationalize bad behavior.
 Know your deal-breakers and stick to them!
-(I gave you a few questions to ask yourself earlier...please answer them now while you are clear and un-triggered).

 - Listen to your gut and trust your intuition.
 Women’s intuition is your "sixth sense" and your evolutionary advantage to keep you safe.
 Do not over-ride it, ignore it or pretend it doesn't exist.
 Oftentimes, emotional intelligence is more accurate than intellectual intelligence, so err on the side of caution.

 - This is a time for resolve and commitment.
-If you cave in or don't hold firm once you sense or know what's going on, I'm going to level with you, that lack of self-worth or value may very well have been what made you a target in the first place.
-If you fail to get the lesson, you will get the test again, and make no mistake, this can be a dangerous situation.
+If you cave in or don't hold firm once you sense or know what's going on, lack of self-worth or value may very well have been what made you a target in the first place.
+If you fail to get the lesson, you will get the test again.

 - Be clear that while it wasn't your fault, it did happen for a reason.
-We get the exact lessons we need in life, so we can heal old wounds, learn to respect ourselves, honor our truth and find the empowering meaning.
-In fact, I am really delighted that after taking some time to process it, the woman I helped publicly shared her experience in an open forum, so others could benefit said, "I don't feel bad about it, if anything I feel like I've just been vaccinated against abusive relationships...the dose was too small to do any permanent damage."
+We get the exact lessons we need in life so we can heal old wounds, learn to respect ourselves, honor our truth, and find the empowering meaning.